Cardiac and Pulmonary Rehab Programs for First Nations People

 Summary

-Through a multidisciplinary team, specialised cardiac and pulmonary rehabilitation is provided to First Nations people as a culturally capable alternative to hospital cardiac and pulmonary rehabilitation, particularly for those not currently accessing treatment.
+This initiative is a model of care that delivers specialised cardiac and pulmonary rehabilitation through a multidisciplinary team, offering First Nations people a culturally appropriate alternative to hospital-based rehabilitation—particularly for those not currently accessing treatment.

 This is a First Nations-led partnership, with unique challenges and solutions to working across the whole health sector and outcomes for clients.